Baby missing after car stolen in Marquette Park, Chicago police say

 Chicago police said the vehicle had been left running while the woman was inside the store, and that a 7-month-old boy was inside the car at the time it was taken.

-Police have been searching near 61st and Fairfield for the baby, but they have not said why they are searching in that area.
+Police have been searching near 61st and Fairfield for the baby.
+A law enforcement source told ABC7 Eyewitness News that officers found the mother's cell phone in that area, but not any sign of the baby.

 Area One detectives are investigating the car theft.
 The baby's mother is working with police to help them find her son.